 Best Time of Year for Shark Cage Diving

 The best time of year for shark cage diving is usually between May and October (the colder months in the Southern hemisphere).
-However, great whites can usually be seen at all times of the year, and are sometimes attracted to beaches by the activity there during summer.
+However, great whites can generally be seen at all times of the year, and are sometimes attracted to beaches by the activity there during summer.

 The most popular area in South Africa for shark cage diving takes place just of the coast of the small town of Gansbaai approximately a 2-3 hour drive from Cape Town.
-A professional diving boat takes visitors out to the actual diving spots near the Geyser and Dyer islands as these areas are in close proximity to large seal colonies, a great attraction for the Great Whites.
+A professional diving boat takes visitors out to diving spots near the Geyser and Dyer islands as these areas are close to large seal colonies, a great attraction for the Great Whites.
 Due to this location, you are just about guaranteed a ‘Great’ sighting.

-It should be noted that great whites will seldom if ever, attack humans – even though they can be seen from helicopters swimming among the surfers almost every day.
+Great whites will seldom if ever, attack humans – even though they can be seen from helicopters swimming among the surfers almost every day.
 They tend not to mistake humans for their food and don’t like to get too close to shore for long in case they become stranded.
 That being said, the oceans around Gansbaai have been the Great White’s natural habitat for millions of years, and you have been warned.

 Concerns About Shark Cage Diving